Gavynnnnn/Gavynnnnn.github.io/Diagram.md

 \\ For ease of reading, I'm going to break up sections with comments.
 Remove the comments and this entire flowchart is compatible with Mermaid's Live Editor.

-\\ First and foremost, an optical disc is a digital disc that have surface marks containing data that is read by an optical laser. flowchart TD
+\\ First and foremost, an optical disc is a digital disc that has surface marks containing data that is read by an optical laser. flowchart TD

     A[Copying An Optical Disc] -->|**Check Disc Type**| B(Choose Disc Drive)